 (4) Inspect and record in the facility's operating record, at least once every seven days, data gathered from monitoring equipment, leak detection equipment, the containment building, and the area immediately surrounding the containment building, to detect signs of releases of hazardous waste.

-(D) For a containment building that contains both areas with secondary containment and without secondary containment, the owner or operator must:
+(D) For a containment building that contains both areas with secondary containment and without secondary containment, the owner or operator shall do the following:

-(1) Design and operate each area in accordance with the requirements in paragraphs (A) to (C)(4) of this rule;
+(1) Design and operate each area in accordance with paragraphs (A) to (C)(4) of this rule.

-(2) Take measures to prevent the release of liquids or wet materials into areas without secondary containment; and
+(2) Take measures to prevent the release of liquids or wet materials into areas without secondary containment.

 (3) Maintain in the facility's operating record a written description of the operating procedures used to maintain the integrity of areas without secondary containment.

 (E) Notwithstanding any other provisions of rules 3745-205-100 to 3745-205-102 of the Administrative Code, the director may waive requirements for secondary containment for a permitted containment building where the owner or operator demonstrates that the only free liquids in the unit are limited amounts of dust suppression liquids required to meet occupational health and safety requirements, and where containment of managed wastes and liquids can be assured without a secondary containment system.

 [Comment: For dates of non-regulatory government publications, publications of recognized organizations and associations, federal rules, and federal statutory provisions referenced in this rule, see rule 3745-50-11 of the Administrative Code titled "Incorporated by reference."]